Convolutional neural networks for fluid flow analysis: toward effective metamodeling and low-dimensionalization: Results and Discussion

 \subsubsection{Padding operation for the convolutional operation}

-As introduced above, we have recently been able to see various studies of CNN and fluid flows.
-But in many case, there is a suspicious setting of CNN for fluid flow analyses --- a zero padding operation at convolutional layers.
-Fundamentally, the convolutional operation usually reduces the data size $L_w\times L_h$ to $(L_w-2\lfloor H/2\rfloor)\times(L_h-2\lfloor H/2\rfloor)$.
-However, we often do not want the data size to be reduced via convolutional operations because the dimension reduction using pooling layers is known as the better way to acquire the robustness for spatial sensitivity and noise \cite{He2016}.
-To avoid the dimensional reduction at the convolutional layers, it is very common to add zero values around the data (called {\it zero padding}), as shown in figure \ref{fig:padding}$(a)$.
+As introduced above, we have recently been able to see various studies of CNN and fluid flows. \fg{In those studies, however,} \fg{we often see} a suspicious setting for fluid flow analyses --- a zero padding operation at convolutional layers.
+Fundamentally, the convolutional operation usually reduces the data size $L_w\times L_h$ to $(L_w-2\lfloor H/2\rfloor)\times(L_h-2\lfloor H/2\rfloor)$\fg{, but} we often do not want the data size to be reduced via convolutional operations because the dimension reduction using pooling layers is known as the better way to acquire the robustness for spatial sensitivity and noise~\cite{He2016}.
+To avoid the dimensional reduction at the convolutional layers, it is very common to add zero values around the data (called {\it zero padding}), as shown in figure~\ref{fig:padding}$(a)$.
 By giving additional values around an image, the dimension of the data can be retained through the convolutional operation.
-Although it is an well-used technique, it is questionable from the perspective of boundary conditions, especially with numerically generated data.
+Although \fg{this zero padding} is \fg{a commonly} used technique, it is questionable from the perspective of boundary conditions, especially with numerically generated data.
 For instance, it can be easily suspected whether we can use the zero padding for the present two-dimensional decaying turbulence having the spatial biperiodic condition, or not.
 Here, we compare three types of padding operations, 1. zero padding, 2. replication padding, and 3. periodic padding.
-As illustrated in figure \ref{fig:padding}$(a)$, the replication padding is a mirroring operation which embeds symmetrical value regarding the boundary of the data.
-This operation is also non-physical like zero padding, although the boundary becomes smooth.
+As illustrated in figure~\ref{fig:padding}$(a)$, the replication padding is a mirroring operation which embeds symmetrical value regarding the boundary of the data.
+This operation is also non-physical \fg{similarly to} zero padding, although the boundary \fg{values} become smooth.
 The other covered operation is the periodic padding, which faithfully follows the boundary condition of the present turbulence data.